Trip Highlights:

 Day 15: Trek to Muktinath (3,760m) -7 Hours

-Chhusang to Muktinath trek moves along a river valley, then a few rustic villages of Jomsom valley.
+The Chhusang to Muktinath trek moves along a river valley, then a few rustic villages of Jomsom Valley.
 On the way, you can witness Shaligram (holy stones as described by the Hindu mythology) which is found only in the Kali Gandaki River Valley.
-Then, the trail further ascends to Gyu La Pass (4,077m) rewarding you with the thrilling panorama of Annapurna Massif, Dhaulagiri Massif and Tukuche Peak.
+Then, the trail further ascends to Gyu La Pass (4,077m) rewarding you with the thrilling panorama of Annapurna Massif, Dhaulagiri Massif, and Tukuche Peak.
 As today is a quite long duration walk, you should keep dry food or lunch and drinking water in your bag pack.

 Day 16: Trek to Jomsom -5 Hours

 Today, before you start the trekking, don’t forget to make a short sightseeing tour around Muktinath Temple.
-It is a sacred place for both Hindus and Buddhists that the pilgrims from the Asian countries throng to Muktinath to pay home to the deity.
+It is a sacred place for both Hindus and Buddhists the pilgrims from Asian countries throng to Muktinath to pay home to the deity.
 After doing the prayer or enjoying the pilgrims worshipping their gods, you follow the trekking trail along Jharkot village, one of the traditional villages of Upper Mustang.

 Day 19: Departure or New Package